dataiku/dss-visual-edit/docs/get-started.md

 Here, we want business users (aka end-users) to edit data based on their domain expertise, and we want to use the edited data for better downstream analytics and reporting.
 Instead of doing this in Excel, we want end-users to access a web interface.
 Therefore we need a front-end for them to see and enter data, and we need to "connect" the data entered via the web front-end with the analytics pipeline.
 This guide is structured as follows:

 * Preliminary steps
-* Create a Data Editing webapp
+* Create a Visual Edit webapp
 * Start the webapp
 * Test the webapp
 * Use edits in the Flow